roboll/helmfile/README.md

 context: kube-context					 # kube-context (--kube-context)

-#default values to set for args along with dedicated keys that can be set by contributers, cli args take precedence overe these
+#default values to set for args along with dedicated keys that can be set by contributers, cli args take precedence over these
 helmDefaults:
   tillerNamespace: tiller-namespace  #dedicated default key for tiller-namespace
   kubeContext: kube-context          #dedicated default key for kube-context